eslupmi/impulse/docs/content/config_file.md

 #### messenger.template_files.body

+!!! warning
+    Deprecated and will be removed in `v4.0.0`

 - **description:** path to the custom template file that defines the format of `body`
 - **type:** string
 - **default value:** `./templates/<messenger.type>_body.j2`

 #### messenger.template_files.header

+!!! warning
+    Deprecated and will be removed in `v4.0.0`

 - **description:** path to the custom template file that defines the format of `header`
 - **type:** string
 - **default value:** `./templates/<messenger.type>_header.j2`

 #### messenger.template_files.status_icons

+!!! warning
+    Deprecated and will be removed in `v4.0.0`

 - **description:** path to the custom template file that defines the format of `status_icons`
 - **type:** string